 CAN ANYTHING BE DONE?

 The ancient Greeks – and until not so long ago most Greeks – were strong adherents of the precept of philoxenia.
 The term, nominally, translates into English as hospitality.
 But the meaning of the term runs much deeper than that.
 In its full meaning, the term is understood as the attitude that a host exhibits in being friendly, generous, courteous even loving to strangers whether they be from the next village or the next continent.
-In my experience, philoxenia has been replaced in many quarters by provincialism, xenophobic fears, and protected interests.
+In my experience, philoxenia has been replaced in many quarters by provincialism, distrust, and protected interests.

 Greece enjoys sensational seascapes, landscapes, archaeology, and history.
 But for tourism to snap back as an important catalyst for the growth of the economy it will take much more than that.
 A key government priority, in partnership with private enterprise, must be to break the back of the culture of bad service which has become institutionalized in Greece.
 This will be a long slog but it can be accomplished through education and training programs, as well as through incentives and penalties designed to ensure the necessary behavior modification of service providers whether they be public or private.